nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 - `INSPECT_URL=` - url specifying the location of kraken2 inspect file
 - `LIRARY_REPORT_URL=` -  url specifying the location of kraken2 library report file
-- `MD5_URL=` -  url specifying the location of md5 file of kraken database
+- `MD5_URL=` -  url specifying the location of the md5 file of the kraken database
 - `DB_URL=` - url specifying the location of the main kraken database archive in .tar.gz format

 **Output Data:**